russelljjarvis/teiili/docs/scripts/Tutorials.rst

     testNeurons2.set_params(neuron_model_param)
     testNeurons2.refP = 1 * ms

-.. attention:: We are using the DPI neuron model for this example but the synaptic model is independent from the neuron's model and therefore other neuron models can be used.
+.. attention:: We are using the DPI neuron model for this example but the synaptic model is independent of the neuron's model and therefore other neuron models can be used.

 | We already set the parameters for our neuron model.
-As explained above, we can set the standard parameters from a dictionary but also change single parameters as it was done in this example with the refractory period.
+As explained above, we can set the standard parameters from a dictionary but also change single parameters as in this example with the refractory period.
 | Now we specify the connections.
 The synaptic models are Alpha and Resonant kernels.

 .. code-block:: python